perwin/imfit/docs/imfit_tutorial.md

 pixels in the image have slightly negative values.
 (Note that you can use `=` or a space to connect an option with its argument on the command line.)

+(Note that, as is normal for Unix-style commands, all invocations of `imfit` should be entered as a single line, even though in this and some of the other examples it's displayed on two or more lines to fit the web page better.)

 Imfit will print some preliminary information, confirming which files are being used, the size of the image being fit, the image functions